vasylshpak/Flip-The-Coin/README.md

 # Flip-The-Coin
-If you got some decidion troubles, just flip good old ukrainian coin to choose what you acctualy need
+[UKR] If you got some decidion troubles, just flip good old ukrainian coin to choose what you acctualy need